astronomer/docs/learn/connections.md

 Connections can also be defined using environment variables.
 If you use the Astro CLI, you can use the `.env` file for local development or specify environment variables in your project's Dockerfile.

 > **Note**: If you are synchronizing your project to a remote repository, don't save sensitive information in your Dockerfile.
-In this case, using either a secrets backend, Airflow connections defined in the UI, or `.env` locally are preferred to avoid exposing secrets in plain text.
+In this case, using either a secrets backend, Apache Airflow® connections defined in the UI, or `.env` locally are preferred to avoid exposing secrets in plain text.

 The environment variable used for the connection must be formatted as `AIRFLOW_CONN_YOURCONNID` and can be provided as a Uniform Resource Identifier (URI) or in JSON.